brittanieboyko/iss-tracker/README.md

 # Objective
 The ISS tracker shows where in the world the International Space Station is right now.
-It's currently being hosted [here](https://calm-shelf-58225.herokuapp.com/) on heroku.

 # Technologies Used
 * React JS
 * Google Maps API

-# Getting Started with Create React App
+# Production
+The ISS-tracker is currently being hosted [here](https://calm-shelf-58225.herokuapp.com/) on Heroku.

+# Development

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).